-If the land in the program is used for another permissible agricultural use, the land for five years after the date of execution of a compliance agreement between the federal agency, as applicable, for this program or successor programs.
+This legislation identified the Citrus Health Response Program as a state or federal eradication or quarantine program, and allows land to retain its agricultural classification for five years after the date of execution of a compliance agreement between the landowner and the Department of Agriculture and Consumer Services (DACS) or a federal agency, as applicable, for this program or successor programs.

-Note: Legislation enacted in 2016 amended section 193.461(7)(a), F.S., to provide that landowner and the Department of Agriculture and Consumer Services (DACS) or a acre on a single-year assessment methodology while fallow or used for nonincometo the requirements of the compliance agreement are classified as agricultural lands and are assessed at a minimal value of up to \$50 per acre, on a single-year assessment methodology, during the five-year term of agreement.
+Lands under these programs that are converted to fallow or otherwise nonincomeproducing uses are still agricultural lands assessed at a minimal value of up to \$50 per acre on a single-year assessment methodology while fallow or used for nonincomeproducing purposes.
+Lands under these programs that are replanted in citrus according to the requirements of the compliance agreement are classified as agricultural lands and are assessed at a minimal value of up to \$50 per acre, on a single-year assessment methodology, during the five-year term of agreement.